MadROM Mud Script Authoring Guide

 hitprcnt_prog | percent chance | During hit-percent combat trigger checks. |

-death_prog | percent chance | When the scripted mob dies. |
+death_prog | percent chance | When the scripted mob dies.
+The killer is available as the actor ($n) for player memory and targeted flavor. |

 rand_prog | percent chance | On the normal random trigger tick. |

-give_prog | object keyword/name | When a player gives the mob an object. |
+give_prog | exact object name string or all | When a player gives the mob an object. |

 bribe_prog | minimum gold amount | When a player bribes the mob. |